-Carefully insert the cord into the groove without damaging it.
+Insert the cord carefully without damaging the cord.

 Insert the DC Coupler.

 - Open the battery compartment cover and open the DC Coupler cord notch cover. - Insert the DC Coupler until the lock position and put the cord through the notch. - Close the cover.